Mental Health Care Paths for Clearwater, FL Residents

 Clearwater FAQs

-How can I tell whether weekly outpatient care is enough for me?
+How can I tell whether the 10-week program is right for me?

-Clinical intake can help you sort symptom severity, functional impact, and scheduling limits so your first treatment level is based on fit, not guesswork.
+Clinical intake sorts symptom severity, functional impact, and scheduling limits with you, so the decision to enter the program is based on fit, not guesswork.

-What might a higher-support weekly rhythm look like near Clearwater?
+What might the weekly rhythm look like near Clearwater?

 - Three days of group therapy per week